techidaily/site-win11-tips/source/_posts/guiding-through-windows-11-installation-rejection-issues.md

 ## What Are the System Requirements to Install Windows 11?

- Interestingly, the official[Windows 11 system requirements](https://www.makeuseof.com/can-your-pc-run-windows-11/) aren't the most intensive, and most modern systems should support it out of the box.
+ Interestingly, the official [Windows 11 system requirements](https://www.makeuseof.com/can-your-pc-run-windows-11/) aren't the most intensive, and most modern systems should support it out of the box.
 However, there are some upgrades from Windows 10.

  The following are the system requirements to install and run Windows 11: